Φ

 Manifest expression

-Attention fixed at the aperture-end produces the states described by mystics: timelessness, ego dissolution, union with source.
+Attention fixed at the center-end produces the states described by mystics: timelessness, ego dissolution, union with source.
 Attention fixed at the boundary-end produces rigid identification with form: fixed beliefs, calcified identity, attachment to manifestation.
 Neither extreme is sustainable or healthy.
-The art of living is fluidity along the spectrum — the ability to open toward source when clarity is needed and extend toward boundary when expression is required.
+The art of living is fluidity along the spectrum; the ability to open toward center when clarity is needed and extend toward boundary when expression is required.

 Mental health, in this model, is not a fixed state.
-It is the range of motion along the aperture-boundary axis.
+It is the range of motion along the center-boundary axis.
 A healthy mind can shift freely.
-A pathological mind is stuck — locked at one end of the spectrum, unable to traverse.
+A pathological mind is stuck; locked at one end of the spectrum, unable to traverse.
 The Noble Lie locks you at the boundary-end, fused with an identity built on distortion.
-Spiritual bypassing locks you at the aperture-end, refusing to extend into the world where truth must be lived.
+Spiritual bypassing locks you at the center-end, refusing to extend into the world where truth must be lived.

 Mental Health as Range of Motion